 - To see if you’re eligible for a scholarship and how to apply for one, please see Financial Aid: Scholarships

 If you have additional questions after reviewing the guidelines for payment plans and/or scholarships, please email the Office at email@example.com

 Traditionally, spiritual teachings are considered priceless; remuneration of our teachers is traditionally not included in the fee information detailed on this page.
 For this retreat though, a supplemental fee for the teachers has been added.
 Still, we invite you to consider bringing a cash donation with you to express your gratitude for the teachings on the last day of the retreat.
-This is supplemented by an additional donation from Vajrapani Institute.
-Please note that we don’t offer a credit card option for teacher’s fees.
+This is supported by an additional donation from Vajrapani Institute.
+Please note that we don’t offer a credit card option for teacher’s fees; bring cash!

 Monica Hanson is a Senior Teacher at the Center for Compassion and Altruism Research and Education (CCARE), Stanford University.
 She has taught the Compassion Cultivation Training (CCT) program for the public at Stanford School of Medicine since 2011 and with Stanford students since 2010.
 Monica is also a member of the leadership team at CCARE that co-developed and launched the Compassion Cultivation Teacher Training Certification program in 2011.
 In 2013, Monica was the lead teacher in a research study for Stanford Medicine Neuroscience and Pain Lab, examining the effects of compassion training, chronic pain and the impact on significant others.
 Monica lives in the San Francisco Bay Area and her family, friends, mentors, colleagues, participants in her courses, and those that cannot participate are the inspiration for her practice.